Growth Areas

 1 in 5 Australians call the fast growing outer suburbs home

-More than double the annual average growth rate of Australia (1.2%)
+Faster than the annual average growth rate of Australia (2.46%)

 Workforce